JDutta-1294/Starbucks-Sales-Data-Analysis-Dashboard/README.md

    Interactive tooltips showing Sales, Orders, and Quantity for each time slot.

 # Tools Used
-  Power BI – for interactive dashboard development Excel / CSV – for data pre-processing
+  Power BI – for interactive dashboard development, Excel / CSV – for data pre-processing,
-  DAX – for advanced calculations and KPIs
+  DAX – for advanced calculations and KPIs,
   Power Query – for data transformation

+# Dataset Used
+-<a href="">Starbucks Sales Dataset </a>